Harry Schachter

-Harry Schachter FRSC (born 25 February 1933 in Vienna, Austria) is a Canadian biochemist and glycobiologist, and professor emeritus at the University of Toronto and the Hospital For Sick Children in Toronto, Canada.
+Harry Schachter FRSC (25 February 1933 – 17 April 2024) was a Canadian biochemist and glycobiologist.
+He was professor at the University of Toronto and at the Hospital For Sick Children in Toronto.

 Biography

-Harry Schachter was born in Vienna, Austria in 1933, to Miriam Freund, a businesswoman, and to Ulrich (Usher) Schachter, a dentist and medical doctor.
+Harry Schachter was born in Vienna, Austria in 1933.
+His parents were Miriam Freund, a businesswoman, and Ulrich Schachter, a dentist and medical doctor.
 Harry's father was the cousin of Austro-Hungarian and Romanian tenor and actor, Joseph Schmidt.
 The Schachter family fled the Nazis in 1938, escaping to Port of Spain, Trinidad.
-He attended secondary school at Saint Mary's College, placing first in Trinidad in the Cambridge Advanced Level Examinations, and winning the Jerningham Gold Medal and the Island Scholarship in Mathematics.
+He attended secondary school at Saint Mary's College.
+He came first in Trinidad in the Cambridge Advanced Level Examinations and won the Jerningham Gold Medal and the Island Scholarship in Mathematics.
 He also worked part-time as a reporter for the local Guardian newspaper.
 His family immigrated to Toronto, Canada in 1951.